-Since October 1, 2002, a series of continuing resolutions have extended appropriations for FY2003 on a temporary basis for most ongoing L-HHS-ED programs, including the costs of direct loans and loan guarantees.
-These resolutions are necessary because the regular FY2003 L-HHS-ED appropriations were not enacted by the start of FY2003.
-Funding under the continuing resolution is provided at a rate of operations not to exceed the "current rate," under FY2002 conditions and program authority.
-New initiatives are prohibited unless otherwise specifically authorized.
-For programs with high spend-out rates that normally would occur early in the fiscal year, special restrictions prohibit spending levels that would impinge on final funding decisions.
+From October 1, 2002, through February 20, 2003, a series of eight continuing resolutions extended appropriations for FY2003 on a temporary basis for most ongoing L-HHS-ED programs, including the costs of direct loans and loan guarantees.
+These resolutions were necessary because the regular FY2003 L-HHS-ED appropriations were not enacted by the start of FY2003.
+Funding under the continuing resolution was provided at a rate of operations not to exceed the "current rate," under FY2002 conditions and program authority.
+New initiatives were prohibited unless otherwise specifically authorized.
+For programs with high spend-out rates that normally would occur early in the fiscal year, special restrictions prohibited spending levels that would impinge on final funding decisions.
 For additional information, see CRS Report RL30343, Continuing Appropriations Acts: Brief Overview of Recent Practices.